-- Extensions of one or two years at a time within the standard period of the doctoral position. - Extensions due to approved departmental duties, leave of absence, sick leave, military service, or duties as a representative within a student organisation or as an official member of a University body.
+- Extensions due to approved departmental duties, leave of absence, sick leave, military service, or duties as a representative within a student organisation or as an official member of a University body.

 The employment is to be extended with the total number of hours lost due to approved leave of absence, sick leave, departmental duties, etc. at the end of the period of employment.